ApexInvent/3D-Printing-Materials/FILAMENT_GUIDE.md

 ---

+## Sources & references

+The figures here are compiled and cross-referenced from published manufacturer technical data sheets and knowledge bases.
+They are typical, real-world starting points rather than values copied from any single spec sheet, so a specific brand or spool may differ.
+Always defer to the datasheet printed on your own filament.

+Primary references:

+- **Prusa:** Prusament technical data sheets and the Prusa Knowledge Base material guides (https://prusament.com, https://help.prusa3d.com)
+- **Polymaker:** per-product technical data sheets (https://polymaker.com)
+- **Bambu Lab:** filament guides and the Bambu Lab Wiki (https://wiki.bambulab.com)
+- **Fillamentum:** product technical data sheets (https://fillamentum.com)

+Property ratings (strength, heat, UV, and so on) are a relative 0-100 guide for comparing materials at a glance, not laboratory measurements.
+Print temperatures, bed temperatures, densities and glass-transition figures are drawn from the datasheets above.

+---

 _Compiled by The 3D Printing Network (https://3dprintingsa.co.za).
 Print settings are starting points, not guarantees; verify against your filament's datasheet before printing._